-Contractor's o lelivery time ·
+Contractor's de time

-(b) Expedited delivery times.
-For those items that can be delivered quicker than the delivery times in paragraph (a) of this clause, the Offeror is requested to insert below, a time (hours/days ARO) that delivery can be made when expedited delivery is requested.

-Items or group of items (special item no. or nomenclature)
+(b) Expedited y times.
+For those items that can be delivered quicker than the delivery times in paragraph (a)) of this \ / I juested to insert below, a time (hours/days ARO) that delivery can be made when expedited of is requested.
+3 Items or group ns (special item no. or nomenclature)